-1) WHAT ?
+1) What?
 What is the scope of the activity?

 What is the standard of performance?

 What are our objectives?

 What are our goals?

 What is needed to start?

-2) WHERE?
+2) Where?
 Where will the work take place?

-3) WHEN ?
+3) When?
 When does the work start?

 When is the work supposed to finish?

 When will the work be completed?

-4) HOW ?
+4) How?
 How do I know when the job is done?

 How do I know if we've done a good job?

-How do I get out of the job when it's done?
-5) WH0'S ?
+How do I get out of the job when it is done?

+5) Who's?
 Who's responsible?

 Who's in charge?

 Who's doing the work?

 Who's liable?

-Who's in charge for my client?
-Who's the ultimate decision maker?
+- -- Who's in charge for my client? - Who's the ultimate decision maker?
 (UDM)